-Preventing Pet Separation Anxiety Due to the Back to School Blues
+Preventing Separation Anxiety in Dogs & Cats Due to the Back to School Blues

 Pets and kids alike dread the days of going to school.
 Just as kids have to readjust to a more rigorous schedule, pets, too, have to readjust to change in their routine.
 Dogs especially, as social creatures, can have a hard time with the sudden loss of their best friends all day.
 Cats, too, can develop problems with a dramatic change in schedule.
-At our animal hospital, we’ve developed some tips to help keep those back to school blues at bay to help with pet separation anxiety!
+At our animal hospital, we’ve developed some tips to help keep those back to school blues at bay to help with separation anxiety in dogs and cats!